Causal Holography of Traversing Flows: The Causality-based Holography Theorems

 \section{The Causality-based Holography Theorems}

-Now we are in position to formulate one question which is central to our program:
+Now we are in position to formulate the question in the center of this paper:

-{\it ``Is it is possible to reconstruct the manifold $X$ and the nonsingular gradient flow from some data available on the boundary $\d X$?"}
+{\it ``Is it is possible to reconstruct a manifold $X$ and a traversing $v$-flow on $X$ from some $v$-generated data, available on the boundary $\d X$?"}

-When such a reconstruction is possible (see Theorem \ref{th4.1} and Theorem \ref{th4.2}), the corresponding proposition deserves the adjective ``\emph{holographic}" in its name\footnote{We own an apology to the fellow physisits: the name does not suggest a connection to the holography principles in the quantum field theory and the dual theories of gravitation.}.
+When such a reconstruction is possible (see Theorem \ref{th3.HOLO} and Corollary \ref{cor3.9}), the corresponding proposition deserves the adjective ``{\sf holographic}" in its name\footnote{We own an apology to the fellow physisits: the name does not suggest a direct connection to the holography principles in the quantum field theory and the dual theories of gravity.}.

-Given a traversing field $v$ on $X$, consider the map $C_v: \d_1^+X \to \d_1^-X$ that takes any point $x \in \d_1^+X$ to the next point $y$ from the set $\g_x \cap \d_1 X$, the order on the trajectory $\g_x$ being defined by $v$.
-We call $C_v$ the \emph{causality map} of $v$ (see Theorem \ref{th4.3} for a justification of the name).
+Given a traversing field $v$ on $X$, consider the map that takes any point $x \in \d_1^+X$ to the next point $y$ from the set $\g_x \cap \d_1 X$, the order on the trajectory $\g_x$ being defined by $v$.
+We call $C_v$ the {\sf causality map} of $v$ (see Theorem \ref{th3.6} for a justification of the name).

-Of course the gradient fields have no closed trajectories.
+Of course the traversing fields have no closed trajectories.
 Nevertheless, in the world of such fields on manifolds $X$ with boundary, the causality map can be thought as a weak \emph{substitute} for the Poincar\'{e} return map (see \cite{Te} for the definition of the Poincar\'{e} return map).
-The dynamics of $C_v$ under (finitely many) iterations reflects the concavity of $X$ with respect to the $v$-flow.
+The dynamics of $C_v$ under (finitely many) iterations reflects the \emph{concavity} of $X$ with respect to the $v$-flow (see \cite{K1}).
 The ``iterations" of $C_v$ are only \emph{partially-defined} maps.
-However, for geodesic flows on Riemmanian manifolds with boundary, $C_v$ can be transformed into, so called, billiard map (see Section 5, in particular, the discussion that follows Example 5.4 REF).
-For the billiard maps, arbitrary iterations are available.

-We are painfully familiar with the discontinuous nature of $C_v$ (implicitly, this discontinuity dominates the investigations in \cite{K}, \cite{K1}, \cite{K2}, and \cite{K3}).
-The bright spot is that $C_v$ is \emph{semi-continuous} relative to a nonsingular function $f: X \to \R$ with the property $df(v) > 0$.
-This semi-continuity has the following definition: for any $x \in \d_1^+X$ and $\e > 0$, there is a neighborhood $U_\e(x) \subset \d_1X$ such that
+We are already familiar with the \emph{discontinuous} nature of $C_v$.
+Implicitly, it animates the investigations in \cite{K1}-\cite{K4}.
+The bright spot is that $C_v$ is {\sf semi-continuous} relative to any nonsingular function $f: X \to \R$ with the property $df(v) > 0$.
+This semi-continuity has the following manifestation: for any $x \in \d_1^+X$ and $\e > 0$, there is a neighborhood $U_\e(x) \subset \d_1X$ such that

 Note that $C_v(x) = x$ exactly when $x \in \d_2^-X^\circ \cup \d_3^-X^\circ \cup \dots \cup \d_{n+1}^-X $.